The Blue Heart of Europe is threatened with collapse

 Background information:

 • The studies „Balkan Rivers – The Blue Heart of Europe.
-Hydro-morphological Status and Dam Projects“ and „Threatened freshwater fishes and molluscs of the Balkan – Potential impacts of hydropower projects) financially sponsored by the Swiss Mava Trust can be downloaded here.
+Hydro-morphological Status and Dam Projects“ and „Threatened freshwater fishes and molluscs of the Balkan – Potential impacts of hydropower projects) were financially sponsored by the Swiss Mava Trust.

 For interviews and queries please contact: